Traveling to Cuba can be confusing for Americans- even for me.

 GETTING THERE (As an American):

 As of March 2016, travel to Cuba for Americans requires a visa, falling under 12 categories of travel.
-I marked my reason for travel as ‘professional research’ and was not questioned about it, nor was I asked to provide supporting documentation.
+I marked my reason for travel as ‘support of the Cuban people’ and was not questioned about it, nor was I asked to provide supporting documentation.